 Most associations have one or more groups of policy documents.
 Depending on their intended audience, they may require review and approval from HR, legal and/or senior management.
 In some cases, they may require approval from the Board of Directors.
 To keep the content focused and reduce the number of times the policy must be reapproved, it is best practice to house policies and procedures in separate documents.

 Having well-crafted policy documents is the first step in an IT security program.
 We work with associations to draft complete sets of IT security policies, from user policies to technology management policies.
 If you need further assistance, we’d love to work with you.
-Contact CIMATRI and ask about our policy sets for organizations required to be PCI compliant or for organizations looking to be GDPR compliant.
+Get in touch with us to learn about our policy sets for organizations required to be PCI compliant or for organizations looking to be GDPR compliant.